 Getting Information About a DUI in the Mail

-You may receive information about your DUI in the mail if you were stopped for a DUI but not immediately charged in California.
+You might receive information about your DUI in the mail if you were stopped for a DUI but not immediately charged in California.
 You may end up waiting a long time to find out about a DUI through the mail, as the court allows prosecutors to take:

 - One year to file charges for a misdemeanor DUI